Companies with Bad Customer Service Lose Customers & Sales. See How To Improve Customer Experiences with the Right Employees.

 Imagine you’re shopping at an electronics store for a television.
 You go into the store having no idea what you want to buy or what’s important to consider.
 You enter the store and head towards the television, spotting an employee standing by one of the television displays as you start to get close.

-- Employee A sees you and immediately smiles, approaching you and asking if you need any help today, his voice positive and enthusiastic.
+- Provide A Pleasant Customer Experience - Employee A sees you and immediately smiles, approaching you and asking if you need any help today, his voice positive and enthusiastic.
 He listens to your questions, answers them and asks questions to help you narrow down your selection, and then helps by offering you several options and features to consider.

-- Employee B stays stoic and doesn’t approach you, letting you approach him.
+- Provide An Bad Customer Experience - Employee B stays stoic and doesn’t approach you, letting you approach him.
 When you do he acts like you’ve interrupted something he’s done and is very short and dismissive.
 He doesn’t talk with you about options, and all your questions are answered with short responses and eye rolls.
 He uses passive aggressive body language and can’t seem to get rid of you fast enough.

-High Risks of Unpleasant Customer Experiences
+the Risks of bad Customer Experiences